FarisAlbalawi/PinterestUISwift/README.md

 ![SkinnyExemplaryAcornweevil-small](https://user-images.githubusercontent.com/18473439/57951109-2d8bdd80-78b7-11e9-9abc-502323121f4f.gif)

+## Features
+- Supports Headers and Footers
+- Highly Customizable
+- Change the number of columns
+-  swift 5

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.